marcopacini/cmake-cookbook/recipe-03/README.md

-# recipe-02
+# recipe-03

-An example of conditional build:
+An example of conditional build.

 ## Building only an executable
 ```